SergeyFM/SergeyFM/README.md

 ## ☀️ Sergey Svistunov
 > C# developer

 👔   I've worked in IT presales for many years.
-I started as a sysadmin and VBA developer, worked as a project manager, business analyst, and continued in presales.
+I started as a sysadmin and VBA developer, worked as a project manager, business analyst, and for the longest time in presales.
 I've been researching, building and selling complex solutions all my life.
-Then I decided to switch to programming and now I work as a C# developer.
+Then I decided to switch to programming and have been working as a C# developer for some time.
 <br>
 ***
+Years in different industries make me a pretty unique kind of developer, combining a range of technical and business life skills.
 ### I have significant experience in three areas:
 * Printing and document processing (Xerox and Kyocera),
 * IoT projects for cars (Brightbox, C-Cars),
 * Banking and payment systems (Ingenico, Blockchain startup).

-💻 After years of working in so many very different companies and environments, around 2020 I decided to expand my skills in a more technical direction.
+💻 After years of working in pre-sales, around 2020 I decided to make a 180° turn towards system development and programming.
 I started with CodeWars achieving 3kyu level in C++ and Kotlin, then I applied that knowledge to real-world projects, some of which you can find here on GitHub.
 <br> <br> <img src="https://www.codewars.com/users/SergeyFM/badges/large?theme=light">
 ***
 > The world of programming isn't uncharted territory for me,  but it's still hard to learn to code well.